Ellerhold/fs2es-indexer/README.md

 ### 1. Add the roles

-Add the content of `role.yml` to the `roles.yml` of your elasticsearch (e. g. in Debian: `/etc/elasticsearch/roles.yml`).
+Add the content of `role.yml` to the `roles.yml` of your elasticsearch (e.g. in Debian: `/etc/elasticsearch/roles.yml`).

-Unknown if needed: restart your elasticsearch (e. g. in Debian: `systemctl restart elasticsearch`).
+Unknown if needed: restart your elasticsearch (e.g. in Debian: `systemctl restart elasticsearch`).

 ### 2. Add the user

-Navigate to the installation directory of elasticsearch (e. g. in Debian: `/usr/share/elasticsearch`).
+Navigate to the installation directory of elasticsearch (e.g. in Debian: `/usr/share/elasticsearch`).

 ```bash
 # Create a new user